Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

+The one-dimensional definitions of the epigraph and hypograph indices were first introduced by \citet{franc2011} and have since been applied for various purposes in the literature.
+In this work, we adopt the one-dimensional definitions provided by \citet{martin2016} and propose novel extensions to the multivariate framework based on these definitions.
+Additionally, we consider the work of \citet{ieva2020component}, which introduces multivariate versions of the indices using weighted averages.

-One of the main purposes in this work is to extend the epigraph and the hypograph indexes from one dimension to the multivariate context.
-First, let's recall the definitions of the epigraph and hypograph indexes for univariate functional data.
+One of the main purposes of this work is to broaden the application of the epigraph and the hypograph indices from a univariate to a multivariate context.
+Before proceeding, we first recall the definitions of the epigraph and hypograph indices for univariate functional data.

 Let $C(\mathcal{I}, \mathbb{R})$ be the space of real continuous functions defined from a compact interval $\mathcal{I}$ to $\mathbb{R}$.
 Consider a stochastic process $X \colon \mathcal{I} \longrightarrow \mathbb{R} $ with probability distribution $P_{X}$.
 The graph of a function $x$ in the space of continuous functions $C(\mathcal{I},\mathbb{R})$ is defined as $G(x) = \{(t,x(t)), \ \ \textit{for all} \ t \in \mathcal{I} \}.$ The epigraph (epi) and the hypograph (hyp) of a curve $x$ can then be introduced as follows: